dumkydewilde/dumky-dot-net/content/posts/2023-06-18-snowplow-for-2ct-a-day-with-bigquery-terraform-dbt-and-docker/index.md

 Fear not.
 We are here today to guide you through setting up your own analytics pipeline infrastructure with Terraform.
 I'll assume that you have followed the [terraform install instructions](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli) for your system, have cloned the project repository with `git clone https://github.com/dumkydewilde/snowplow-serverless.git && cd snowplow-serverless`  and initialized the project with `terraform init`.
 Furthermore I will also assume that you have installed the [`gcloud` CLI](https://cloud.google.com/sdk/docs/downloads-interactive) because Terraform will use your local Google Cloud credentials to deploy the infrastructure when your run `terraform apply`.

+{{< box warning>}}
+Be aware that the setup you are about to implement will cost actual eurodollars or whatever your preferred currency is.
+We'll make it as small as possible, but if you try to run this on a large site with high volume continuous traffic, it can cost you and the [Snowplow Quickstart](https://docs.snowplow.io/docs/getting-started-on-snowplow-open-source/quick-start-aws/) might be a better fit or you can try and use Compute Engine spot instances for a better deal.
+For this site's 10-15K visits a month I pay 0.02-0.30 euros a day depending on traffic.
+{{< /box >}}

 ### Basic file and folder structure
 Now things get really interesting.
 Let's first look at some of these files and their purposes.